amber-smalltalk/grunt-init-amber/README.md

 so be sure to change to a new directory first if you do not want to overwrite existing files._

-Then add the local Amber Smalltalk installation with
+Then add the local Amber Smalltalk web client side installation with

 ```
 bower install amber --save